renoust/talipot/doc/user/workspace.rst

 .. |l_blu| image:: _images/legend_blue.png
     :width: 32

-This panel gives you the main visualization view of Tulip, displaying graphs and offering you navigation tools to observe your data under different angle.
+This panel gives you the main visualization view of Talipot, displaying graphs and offering you navigation tools to observe your data under different angle.

 The view contains three distinctive elements colored differently in the following screen capture: